dg-gh/welp_library/docs/welp_bits.md

 	B.load_hex_lc(n);

-Loads the nth hexidecimal (half of a byte) of B and returns a char that prints a number or an lower-case letter representing that hexadecimal (there are two hex for every byte).
+Loads the nth hexidecimal (half of a byte) of B and returns a char that prints a number or an lower-case letter representing that hexadecimal (B packs two hex in every byte).

 	B.load_hex_uc(n);

-Loads the nth hexidecimal (half of a byte) of B and returns a char that prints a number or an upper-case letter representing that hexadecimal (there are two hex for every byte).
+Loads the nth hexidecimal (half of a byte) of B and returns a char that prints a number or an upper-case letter representing that hexadecimal (B packs two hex in every byte).

 	B.store_hex(n, h);

-Stores char h as a hexidecimal at the nth hex position of B. h can be '0', '1', '2', '3', '4', '5', '6', '7', '8', '9', 'A', 'B', 'C', 'D', 'E', 'F', 'a', 'b', 'c', 'd', 'e', 'f'.
+Stores char h as a hexidecimal at the nth hex position of B. h can be '0', '1', '2', '3', '4', '5', '6', '7', '8', '9', 'A', 'B', 'C', 'D', 'E', 'F', 'a', 'b', 'c', 'd', 'e', 'f' (B packs two hex in every byte).

 	B.set_hex(h);